“Teaching is a difficult art, but it is the best service you can do to humanity.” –B.K.S. Iyengar

 WHAT “TYPE” OF HATHA YOGA DO WE TEACH?

 Informed originally by the teachings of T Krishnamacharya – specifically by the methods of BKS.
 Iyengar and influenced by the Vinyasa Yoga methods of TKV.
 Desikachar and K. Pattabhi Jois, this Teacher Training program teaches developing practice and technique in Yoga Asana (alignment principles and vinyasa sequencing), Pranayama, and Shamatha Meditation with emphasis on both personal practice as the basis for authentic teaching and evolving into yoga instruction.
-Graduates grasp a deeper knowing of the 8-Limbs and an integrated yoga approach – balanced sequencing, functional alignment, cultivation of presence, breath consciousness and greater freedom in stillness.
+Graduates grasp a deeper knowing of the 8-Limbs and an integrated yoga approach ~ the true purpose of yoga posture, balanced sequencing, functional alignment, cultivation of presence, and greater freedom.

-Going deeper, this training fosters an Insight Meditation practice, technique and learning the benefits behind this potent, life affirming way of “practice” and being.
-It also includes the study and application of Embodied Anatomy and an introductory view into Ayurveda, the 5,000-year old “science of life”.
+Going deeper, this training fosters an Insight Meditation practice, technique and learning the benefits behind mindfulness and this liberating way of “practice” and being in the world.
+It also includes the study and application of experiential Anatomy and an introductory view into Ayurveda, the 5,000-year old “science of life”.
 Moreover, students cultivate insight into the heart of Yoga studying Yoga philosophy and Buddha’s teachings on generating mindfulness, wisdom, and compassion.
 Through the ethical precepts and meditation, students work directly with their own mind and strengthen the inner capacities needed to live more meaningful lives.
 Towards the end of the Training, participants naturally evolve into the Craft of Teaching.
 A Certificate of Completion will be given to participants who fulfill the 200-hour training standards and requirements.
 See teacher bios for more info.

 - Principles of Alignment